 NFL coaches definitely have a creative imagination and to see this play work 70 years later is pretty special.
 Someone even found the old footage, too.

-Unfortunately, this play could get buried by the Chiefs’ incredible fourth quarter comeback for their first Super Bowl win in 50 years.
+Unfortunately, this spin move trick play could get buried by the Chiefs’ incredible fourth quarter comeback for their first Super Bowl win in 50 years.
 Mahomes, the game’s MVP, threw touchdown passes to tight end Travis Kelce and to Williams, who also sealed the game with a late touchdown run.

 On the other side, people will talk about Kyle Shanahan, Jimmy Garoppolo, Richard Sherman, George Kittle, and that 49ers collapse in the second half.